 |Mailman School of Public Health||School of the Arts|

 |Program in Occupational Therapy|

-The School of Continuing Education offers, in addition to its masters' degree program, opportunities for non-degree study at Columbia to qualified applicants.
+The School of Professional Studies offers, in addition to its masters' degree program, opportunities for non-degree study at Columbia to qualified applicants.
 Both undergraduate and graduate level courses from the University's arts and sciences course offerings may be taken for credit.
 This option is particularly appropriate for international students who wish to visit at Columbia for a semester or two.

 To qualify for an I-20 to be in F-1 student status in the U.S., students must register for at least 12 points of credit-bearing coursework each semester.
 This is usually equivalent to four courses each semester.

 Of particular interest to international students is the School of Continuing Education's American Language Program.
 The ALP is one of the oldest English as a Second Language programs in the United States and offers a carefully integrated sequence of courses to students, business and professional people, and international visitors who wish to improve their command of English.